-Going along that same line, it may cause you to develop nutritional deficiencies.
-The IIFYM plan does state to take a multivitamin, but as a registered dietitian I always recommend food first, not supplement.
+Going along that same line, Flexible Dieting, where you’re only focused on total calories and those macros may cause you to develop nutritional deficiencies.
+The IIFYM plan does state to take a multivitamin, but as a registered dietitian, I always recommend food first, not supplements.
 When a diet tells you to lean on a pill for your nutrient needs, that should be a HUGE red flag.

-There was a super interesting study done assessing the nutritional status of macro counting body builders and there were multiple nutritional indecencies found such as vitamins A, D, E, potassium, fiber and, in the women, iron.
+There was a super interesting study done assessing the nutritional status of macro counting bodybuilders and there were multiple nutritional deficiencies found such as vitamins A, D, E, potassium, fiber, and, in the women, iron.
 This seemed to be exacerbated in the women, which I also find very interesting and to me makes total sense.
 Men and women truly are different beasts and I think this also speaks to the pressure that is placed on women to be “perfect” by society.

 Bottom Line For The Flexible Dieting Approach

-I hope this blog post was super helpful showing you the pros and cons of flexible dieting and the IIFYM lifestyle and gives you the knowledge to make an educated decision about your eating style!
+I hope this blog post was super helpful in showing you the pros and cons of Flexible Dieting and the IIFYM lifestyle and giving you the knowledge to make an educated decision about your eating style!